styly-dev/STYLY-XR-Rig/README.md

 - visionOS support
   - Bounded guide gizmo for visionOS Bounded mode (requires PolySpatial)
   - Compatible with intractable objects with XR Interaction toolkit (XRI)
   - VisionOSHoverEffect will be automatically attached to Interactable GameObject (requires PolySpatial)
+  - Volume camera will be automatically created
+  - Interaction Group will be automatically attached
 - OpenXR Mixed Reality support
   - Video pass through will be enabled on OpenXR environment
 - Unity Editor development support